swimos/swimos-docs/src/_frontend/listDownlink.md

 redirect_from:
 ---

-_This documentation describes Swim JS packages v4.0.0-dev-20230923 or later.
-Users of earlier package versions may experience differences in behavior._
+{% include alert.html title='Version Note' text='This documentation describes Swim JS packages v4.0.0-dev-20230923 or later.
+Users of earlier package versions may experience differences in behavior.' %}

 A ListDownlink synchronizes a shared real-time list with a remote list lane.
 In addition to the standard Downlink callbacks, ListDownlink supports registering `willUpdate`, `didUpdate`, `willMove`, `didMove`, `willRemove`, and `didRemove` callbacks to observe all changes to downlinked list state — whether remote or local.